Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

     type: Role

-    description: Role to apply to the member when verified.
+    description: Role to apply to the member when verified

     default: Will create a new role called "Verified Human"